curityio/cgi-grp2-signing-consentor/README.md

 ### Server truststore configuration
 In order for the signing consentor to connect to the CGI-GRPv2 endpoints, the server has to get its trustore updated with the certificates of those endpoints.
 For that reason, a new entry in the server trustore can be added as depicted below, by pasting the endpoint's url in the corresponding form.
+For the specific endpoints to be used, please consult the CGI-GRPv2 API documentation.

 ![Update truststore](docs/images/new-server-truststore.png?raw=true "Update Consentor")